samarjahanahmedburney/Titanic_survival_prediction/README.md

 # Titanic_survival_prediction
 This project predicts passenger survival on the Titanic using machine learning techniques.
-By analyzing features such as gender, age, class, fare, and family details, multiple models are trained and compared to identify the best-performing approach.
+By analyzing features such as gender, age, class, fare, multiple models are trained and compared to identify the best-performing approach.
 Feature engineering and data preprocessing are applied to improve prediction accuracy.

 ---

 ## Dataset

 - **train.csv**: Contains passenger details along with survival labels (target variable).
-- **test.csv**: Contains passenger details without survival labels; used for generating predictions to submit.

----

-## Features Used

-- **Demographics:** Age, Sex
-- **Ticket Information:** Pclass, Fare, Embarked
-- **Family Details:** SibSp, Parch, FamilySize, Family
-- **Engineered Features:**
-  - `FamilySize` = SibSp + Parch + 1
-  - `Family` = 0 if FamilySize == 1 (alone), else 1
-  - Binned categories for FamilySize (Small, Medium, Large)

 ---